Sunday, August 11, 2024

 Use a good pen

 Going into journaling with a shitty pen is like going into battle with a shitty gun.
-Personally, I’m partial to Pentel RSVP, fine-size, but you do you!
+Personally, I’m partial to either BIC or Pentel RSVP, fine-size, but you do you!
 My dad is really into fountain pens.
 I gave those a try, and they’re not my thing, but maybe they’re yours.
 More power to you if so.
+Pencils are cool too, of course.
+UPDATE: Now I’m into felt pens!
+They’re much better for the speed at which I wanna be journaling at, turns out!

 Start your entries by noting daily things

 While I personally feel it’s important to journal at least a little every day, I understand that some days are more “journal-worthy” than others.
 Because of this, I always like to start my entries by making note of a few things that are “constants” in my day-to-day life: How many hours of sleep I got the night before, the number of days since I started my diet (gotta stay motivated for that shit somehow), and what I plan to eat throughout the day.
-As the day itself progresses, I also like to use my journal to keep track of how many friends I text throughout the day (usually like 10-15, as I’m fortunate to have made a lot of good friends over the years).
+As the day itself progresses, I also like to use my journal to keep track of how many friends I text throughout the day (I prefer texting over in-person interactions by a landslide).
+Lately I’ve also been noting what I plan to do each day, and have also been reminding myself on a daily basis that the only important thing in life for me is just to survive the present moment.
+I also tell myself here daily to be alone as much as possible, though I understand why that’s not for everyone.
+UPDATE: Regarding what I do each day, it’s usually just journaling itself now, so I’ve been reminding myself “it’s okay to just journal today.”
+After all, the earliest humans just did cave drawings of the same stuff over and over…

 Regrets/ worries (“that’s what journaling is for”)

 Now this is the real “meat” of everything that I’ve been trying to accomplish by journaling as much as I do now.
 I mentioned in my last journaling-themed post that I struggle with two things in particular; regretting the past, and worrying about the future.
 I usually make note of that at least once per day in my journals.
 Sometimes I go into details about whatever specific worries or regrets I may be experiencing in that moment, but most of the time I just simply write something like “having regrets again this morning.”
-Either way, I always, and I mean always, follow this up with the following sentence: “But that’s what journaling is for.”
-EDIT: Lately I’ve been feeling homesick, so every day now I write a quick sentence about the thing I miss most from home on that particular day.
-I also make sure to write about at least one regret in detail every day now.
+Either way, I usually follow this up with the sentence “But that’s what journaling is for.”
+Lately I’ve also been feeling nostalgic for my parents’ homeland (which I visit most summers), so every day now I write a quick sentence about the thing I miss most from there on that particular day (but also remind myself why I’m happy to be where I actually am now, despite the bad parts).
+I also make sure to (vaguely) write about at least one regret every day now, as well as at least one “second-hand embarrassment” moment.

 Noting reactions to bad flashbacks